Difficulty Level = 7 [What’s this?]

 I don’t know how fast of a data feed that the Arduino overlay code can handle, so some experimentation would be in order.

 Download the Arduino code OverlayGPS.zip.
 The awesome TinyGPS library is also required, so install it in your Arduino libraries folder.
-You also must use the enhanced version of the TVout library that is required by the Video Experimenter.
+You also must use the TVout library for Video Experimenter that is required for Video Experimenter projects.